-IPE analyzes international and global problems using the analytical and theoretical tools of social scientists.
-Application of these tools in the field – both locally and internationally – is a critical part of the learning process for each IPE major.
-The following list of opportunities is merely representative.
-Contact your advisor to discuss your personalized EL program.
+IPE analyzes global issues using the analytical and theoretical tools of social scientists.
+IPE aims to prepare its students to use these these tools in the field – both locally and internationally – and is a critical part of the learning process for each IPE major.

 Prepare as a Professional